sfernana/FCCDIRAC/README.md

 Second, to be able to submit jobs through DIRAC interware, in general you need :

-- to join a VO (Virtual Organization) which has already set up on their servers an instance of DIRAC for its members
+- to register to a VO (Virtual Organization) which has already set up on their servers an instance of DIRAC for its members

+#### Register to ILC VO

-Instructions for these 2 primordial steps can be found here :
+Instructions for registering to ILC VO (also getting GRID access) can be found here :

 - [CLIC tutorial](https://twiki.cern.ch/twiki/bin/view/CLIC/IlcdiracRegistration)

-or here :
+or here (lhcb users) :

 - [LHCB tutorial](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate)

-Because FCC group collaborate with CLIC group, new FCC users have to register to the CLIC VO.
+Because FCC group collaborated with CLIC group, FCC users have to register to the ILC VO.

-So, in the next section, the instructions of the client installation are specific to the CLIC VO.
+So, in the next section, the instructions of the client installation are specific to the ILC VO.

 If you encounter some problems with the client installation, very good tutorials are also available here :